wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 ### Example

 Let's say Bitcoin's daemon has methods availabe now called "getsomevalue" and "getsomeothervalue".
-You would call these by creating an instance of the dotnetcoreDynamicJSON_RPC class using the late-bound dynamic object type and calling them in your code:
+You would call these by creating an instance of the dotnetcoreDynamicJSON_RPC class using the late-bound dynamic object type and call them in your code:

 ~~~~
 dynamic dynamicJSON = new dotnetcoreDynamicJSON_RPC(url, port, user, pword);
-dynamicJSON.getsomevalue();
+string results1 = dynamicJSON.getsomevalue();
-dynamicJSON.getsomeothervalue(someparam);
+string results2 = dynamicJSON.getsomeothervalue(someparam);
 ~~~~

 Easy enough.